-The first study, which used health and self care data from a sample of approximately 55,000 users, showed that One Drop could accurately forecast changes in average glucose, blood pressure, and weight up to six months in advance.
+The first study, which used health and self care data from a sample of approximately 55,000 users, showed that One Drop could accurately forecast changes in average blood glucose, blood pressure and weight up to six months in advance.
 With accurate long term health forecasts, One Drop aims to preemptively coach users on how best to attain their goals.

 One Drop has collected a massive amount of data to guide their insights.
 The machine learning comes from over 11 billion data points, collected from nearly 3 million One Drop users in 195 countries.
 The company uses global data to train their AI, but tailors their recommendations to the individual user.

 “The real power of our predictive models is how individualized they are,” said One Drop VP of Data Science, Dan Goldner.
 “We don’t bother looking for broad patterns of factors that might help in distinct groups.
 Instead, we jump straight to predicting the factors most likely to help you.
 We update that prediction every day and use that insight to steer your personal One Drop experience.”

 People with diabetes using a continuous glucose monitor (CGM) are lucky to know where their blood sugars have been and where they currently are, but few people know much about where they are headed (aside from an educated guess).
 The Dexcom graph provides trending arrows, but does not make future predictions based on factors like insulin and carb intake.